mla/text-forge/README.md

-Note that multiple calls to content\_for() with the same name are concatenated together (not overwritten); this allows, for example, multiple calls to something like content\_for('head', ...) in various places, which are then aggregated together and inserted at the head of the document.
+Note that multiple calls to content\_for() with the same name are concatenated together (not overwritten); this allows, for example, multiple calls to something like content\_for('head', ...), which are then aggregated and inserted somewhere in the document.

 When called with two arguments, this method stores the specified content in the named location: